Skip to main content

 “I’m gonna hide in the trunk next time,” Dave Nguyen said.

-Other commenters, many of whom have seen Waymos park illegally or stop in the middle of the road, were upset not only that the robotaxi got off the hook, but that it was allowed back on the road.
-In the past, autonomous vehicles like Cruise have blocked emergency responses to shootings.
+Other commenters, many of whom have seen Waymos park illegally or stop in the middle of the road, were upset not only that the robotaxi got off the hook but that it was allowed back on the road.
+Autonomous vehicles like Cruise have been known to block emergency responses to shootings.

 “Seems like impounding the vehicle would have been a good move here,” Lee Jones suggested.